phqsuema123/the-Cutting-Stock/README.md

 ## Overview

 ### Purpose
 The purpose of this project is to apply the Knapsack Algorithm to solve various types of Cutting Stock Problems (CSP).

+### what is cutting stock problem?

+The Cutting Stock Problem is a classic optimization problem in operations research and mathematics.
+It involves cutting raw materials, such as rolls of paper, steel rods, or wood, into smaller pieces to fulfill a set of demands while minimizing waste.
+The goal is to find the most efficient way to cut the raw material to meet the demand.

 ### Types of CSP